TobiahRex/reactBoilerplate/README.md

 ## Updates:
 * December 1st 2016:
   - Extensive refactor to entire project.
 WARNING in the process of re-factoring package.json and webpack.config for smoother deployment however process is not yet complete.
 Will update here when it's finished and GTG.
+* December 2nd 2016:
+  - Finished major refactor and deployment.
+Click the "DEMO" link above to check out the latest working version.
+Thanks for the interest.

 ## ScreenShots:
 * Terminal